Philippus/elastic4s/README.md

 For all the options see [here](http://www.elasticsearch.org/guide/reference/query-dsl/mlt-query/).

+## Count

+A [count request](docs/count.md) executes a query and returns a count of the number of matching documents for that query.

 ## Bulk Operations

 Elasticsearch is fast.
 Roundtrips are not.
 Sometimes we want to wrestle every last inch of performance and a useful way